The world forgot about the ongoing Russian occupation of Georgia.

 Russian troops entering Georgia.

 Interestingly enough, Putin used the excuse that he just wants to "protect" south Ossetia and support their right for independence from Georgia, while at the same time he was engaged in a bloody and brutal war in Chechnya, a region that tried to break away from Russia and sought independence from Russia.
 In The Chechen war, the Chechen death toll estimated to be anything from around 80,000 to over 100,000 people.
 Russia conquered all of Chechnya completely and installed a brutal puppet regime headed by a dictator which mercilessly continues to oppress and persecutes the Chechen people up until today.
 But suddenly when it came to Georgia, Putin was determined to “protect” the South Ossetians, and help them break away from Georgia.

 Grozny, capital of Chechnya, after the Russian army destroyed it in 2008.

-Russia mostly completed its withdrawal of troops from undisputed parts of Georgia on 8 October, but Russian troops remain in both Abkhazia and South Ossetia to this very day, which are today not independent but are under Russian occupation and control and are de facto annexed to Russia.
+Russia mostly completed its withdrawal of troops from undisputed parts of Georgia on 8 October, but Russian troops remain in both Abkhazia and South Ossetia to this very day, as "peacekeeprs", which are today not independent but are under Russian occupation and control and are de facto annexed to Russia.
 To this day Russia continues to push the border line which separates Georgia and South Ossetia into Georgian land by a few kilometers every year.

 Bibliography: Charles King,"The Five-Day War Managing Moscow After the Georgia Crisis."
 Svante E. Cornell; Johanna Popjanevski; Niklas Nilsson, "Russia's War in Georgia: Causes and Implications for Georgia and the World."
 Vladimir Socor, "The goal behind Moscow's proxy offensive in South Ossetia."